Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

  - those who are looking for ways and ideas on how they can change their shopping habits

 Users of this site are searching for:
  - Clear and easily accessible information on fast fashion
  - Clear and easily accessible information on sustainable fashion
- - Alternative shopping choices to High Street stores/Fast Fashon Brands
+ - Alternative shopping choices to High Street stores/Fast Fashion Brands
  - Real world locations they can shop sustainably

 This site is best equipped to help them because: